-Keep in mind that you won´t have guarantees befóre completion of your purchase.
-This because the granting of this permit easily take 6 to 12 months or even worse.
-Besides, no seller will accept this point as limiting clause for the private contract.
-This simply because this permit has no relation to the purchase itself.
+Keep in mind that you won´t have guarantees befóre the completion of your purchase.
+This is because the granting of this permit easily takes 6 to 12 months or even worse.
+Besides, no seller will accept this point as a limiting clause for the private contract.
+This is simply because this permit has no relation to the purchase itself.

 Application Opening License by architect

 An opening license needs to be applied at the Town Hall by an architect.
 He can tell you about the technical requirements of every business type, but he can never offer a 100% guarantee for the future granting of the opening permit.
 In case you completely want to avoid this risk, then it´s best to look for an existing business to take over, with or without financial goodwill.

 Future restrictions holiday rentals